aditya-nambiar/NFV/README.txt

 	-Default indentation and spacing rules are followed in all parts of the source code

 Naming: (Followed Google's code convention except in cases of const, functions, enum and class variables)

- 	Files
- 		All files are in lower case and are separated by underscore if they have more than one word
 	Variables
-		All variable names are in lower case and are separated by underscore if they have more than one word Global variables
+		All variable names are in lower case and are separated by underscore if they have more than one word (multiple words can be combined into a single word and name shortening is allowed)
-		Only global variables have "g_" prepended with their names Type names(Classes, structs, etc.)
+		Global variables: Only global variables have "g_" prepended with their names Files
+ 		Follow the naming of Variables
+	Type names(Classes, structs, etc.)
 		All type names start with a capital letter and are capitalized for each new word with no underscores Macros
-		All macro names are capitalized and are separated by underscore if they have more than one word Functions
+		All macro names follow the naming of variables except that they are capitalized Functions
-		All function names follow the naming of variable names All other names(if not given above) should follow the naming of variables ......................................................................................................................................................................................................................................................
+		Follow the naming of Variables
+	All other names(if not given above) should follow the naming of variables ......................................................................................................................................................................................................................................................
 ......................................................................................................................................................................................................................................................